-Iterative process.
+2.7.3.2 Iterative process.

 After declaration of a major financial crisis by the president an iterative process of university program elimination or reduction may begin.
-This process should be carried out in a manner that best insures the continuing integrity of academic programs.
-The first step in this process shall be for every administrative, academic, non-academic, and structural component of the university to assess its programs with regard to quality and essentiality to the mission of the university.
-During subsequent steps, support services shall be reduced to the extent feasible to prevent significant impairment of the university’s ability to fulfill its mission/role.
+This process should be carried out in a manner that best ensures the continuing integrity of academic programs.
+The first step in this process will be for every administrative, academic, non-academic, and structural component of the university to assess its programs with regard to quality and essentiality to the mission of the university.
+During subsequent steps, support services will be reduced to the extent feasible to prevent significant impairment of the university’s ability to fulfill its mission/role.

-Administrative and support services.
+2.7.3.3 Administrative and support services.

 The president will ask the provost and the appropriate vice presidents to develop reduction and/or elimination plans in the areas of university-wide support services and nonacademic programs.
-Such plans will be reviewed by the president’s executive committee, the Council of Deans, the Budget and Faculty Welfare Committee, the Professional Employees Association, and the Classified Employees Association, and will be integrated with academic elimination or reduction plans in light of the overall mission/role of the university.
+Such plans will be reviewed by the President’s Executive Committee, the Council of Deans, the Budget and Faculty Welfare Committee, and the Staff Employees Association, and will be integrated with academic elimination or reduction plans in light of the overall mission/role of the university.

 If a non-academic program has been reduced or eliminated, university-wide support services must be re-evaluated and reduced as appropriate.
-Any reductions in support services or administrative oversight shall precede further reductions in or elimination of academic programs.
+Any reductions in support services or administrative oversight will precede further reductions in or elimination of academic programs.

-Academic program elimination or reduction.
+2.7.3.4 Academic program elimination or reduction.

-The president shall direct the provost to assist academic departments in developing plans to implement academic program elimination or reduction.
-The individual academic departments of the university shall be asked to evaluate their programs, consider alternatives to program reduction or elimination, and examine possible time frames (including multiyear) for accomplishing possible budget reductions.
-The academic dean of each college, and, where appropriate, the chancellor and regional campus deans shall review the departmental reports and comment upon them.
-The departmental reports and comments from the academic deans, and, where appropriate the chancellor and regional campus deans shall be forwarded to the president’s executive committee, the Council of Deans, the Graduate Council, where appropriate, and the Educational Policies Committee for their review and statement of reactions.
+The president will direct the provost to assist academic departments in developing plans to implement academic program elimination or reduction.
+The individual academic departments of the university will be asked to evaluate their programs, consider alternatives to program reduction or elimination, and examine possible time frames (including multiyear) for accomplishing possible budget reductions.
+The dean of each college and, where appropriate, the vice president for statewide campuses will review the departmental reports and comment upon them.
+The departmental reports and comments from the deans, and, where appropriate the vice president for statewide campuses will be forwarded to the President’s Executive Committee; the Council of Deans; the Graduate Council, where appropriate; and the Educational Policies Committee for their review and comment.
+All comments from these entities will then be forwarded to the President’s Executive Committee for consideration.

-The following criteria and information sources shall be considered by those making judgments about which programs should be eliminated or reduced because of a major financial crisis: (a) legal mandate; (b) the general academic quality of the program with regard to scholarship, teaching, and service; (c) the extent of importance that the program has for the mission of the university; (d) the mission and goals of the university; (e) Graduate Council review where appropriate; (f) findings by national accreditation bodies; (g) reports by appropriate national ranking sources; (h) such other systematically derived information, based on long-term considerations of program quality, as may be available; (i) the capacity of the program to generate external funding; (j) faculty/students ratios; (k) cost effectiveness when compared to similar programs at other universities; and (l) relationship to the Board of
+The following criteria and information sources will be considered by those making judgments about which programs should be eliminated or reduced because of a major financial crisis: (a) legal mandate; (b) the general academic quality of the program with regard to scholarship, teaching, and service; (c) the extent of importance that the program has for the mission of the university; (d) the mission and goals of the university; (e) the comments from entities in the paragraph above; (f) findings by national accreditation bodies; (g) reports by appropriate national ranking sources; (h) such other systematically derived information, based on long-term considerations of program quality, as may be available; (i) the capacity of the program to generate external funding; (j) faculty/student ratios; (k) cost effectiveness when compared to similar programs at other universities; and (l) relationship to the Utah Board of

-Regents’ Master Plan for Higher Education in the State of Utah.
-The above list is not ranked and is not inclusive.
+Higher Education Master Plan for Higher Education in the State of Utah.
+The above list is neither ranked nor inclusive.

-If an academic program is eliminated or reduced, those support services associated with it shall be re-evaluated and reduced if appropriate.
-These reductions shall precede further reductions or elimination of academic programs.
+If an academic program is eliminated or reduced, those support services associated with it will be re-evaluated and reduced if appropriate.
+These reductions will precede further reductions or elimination of academic programs.
 Unless financial exigency is declared, tenured faculty members may not be terminated because their program was reduced, except when program elimination has occurred.

-Review.
+2.7.3.5 Review.